-On February 24, 2016, the Corporation announced that, due to the challenging market conditions in the oilfield services industry, its board of directors determined to suspend the Corporation's dividend until further notice.
-The payment of any dividend is at the discretion of the board of directors and depends on the financial condition of the Corporation and other factors.
+On February 24, 2016, the Company announced that, due to the challenging market conditions in the oilfield services industry, its board of directors determined to suspend the Company's dividend until further notice.
+The payment of any dividend is at the discretion of the board of directors and depends on the financial condition of the Company and other factors.

-The Credit Agreement provides that the Corporation must not pay dividends if its net total debt-to-EBITDA ratio exceeds 5.0x.
-In addition, the 1.5 Lien Notes Indenture and Second Lien Notes Indenture contain restrictions on the Corporation's ability to make certain payments, including dividends, in circumstances where: (i) the Corporation is in default under the indenture or the making of such payment would result in a default; (ii) the Corporation is not meeting the fixed charge coverage ratio under the indenture of at least 2.0:1 for the most recent four fiscal quarters; or (iii) there is insufficient room for such payment within the applicable builder basket included in the indenture (provided, however, that the 1.5 Lien Notes Indenture has a further limitation that restricts reliance on its builder basket to make a restricted payment until after December 18, 2021).
+The Credit Agreement provides that the Company must not pay dividends if its net total debt-to-EBITDA ratio exceeds 5.0x.
+In addition, the 1.5 Lien Notes Indenture and Second Lien Notes Indenture contain restrictions on the Company's ability to make certain payments, including dividends, in circumstances where: (i) the Company is in default under the indenture or the making of such payment would result in a default; (ii) the Company is not meeting the fixed charge coverage ratio under the indenture of at least 2.0:1 for the most recent four fiscal quarters; or (iii) there is insufficient room for such payment within the builder basket in the applicable indenture.
 These limitations on restricted payments are tempered by the existence of a number of exceptions to the general prohibition, including a basket allowing for restricted payments to be made in an aggregate amount of up to US\$20.0 million.
-As at December 31, 2020, such baskets were not utilized.
+As at December 31, 2021, such baskets were not utilized.